AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 A different  GraphQL endpoint URL can be used for each AEM as a Cloud Service environment.
 That way projects can connect AEM staging environments with commerce staging systems and AEM production environment to a commerce production system.
 That GraphQL endpoint must be publicly available, private VPN or local connections are not supported.
 Optionally, an authentication header can be provided in order to use additional CIF features that require authentication.

-Optional and only for Adobe Commerce Enterprise / Cloud the CIF add-on supports the use of staged catalog data for AEM authors.
-This requieres to configure an authorization token.
-The configured authorization token is only available and used on AEM author instances for security reasons.
+Optionally and only for Adobe Commerce Enterprise / Cloud the CIF add-on supports the use of staged catalog data for AEM authors.
+This requieres to configure an authorization header.
+This header is only available and used on AEM author instances for security reasons.
 AEM publish instances cannot show staged data.

 There are two options to configure the endpoint: